mouldimus/notes/HTML_Concepts.md

 - Hover selector (this highlights the table as its hovered over)
 - Background-color (this changes the background color of rows)

-To beautify it, we would create a new, separate CSS file and call it “CSS_Table.css”.
+To beautify it, we would create a new, separate CSS file and call it "CSS_Table.css".

 Here is the code we would write to add a silver border around the cells of the table (we are making it one px thick):